weynandk/info_threefold/src/tde/3botdigitaltwin/3botproj.md

 | V1.1 |  2020/06 | all first experiences integrated in app | ALMOST DONE |
 | V1.2 |  2020/07 | Crystal Code is fully integrated on all experiences | |
 | V1.3 |  2020/07 | Crystal Universe is ready| |

+### Demo

+- If you want to see more about 3Bot, we invite you to check the [3bot demo](3botdemo.md).
+- If you need any more information you can contact us over chat on the Threefold website.